luamfb/lambda-pong/README.md

 where each rectangle is a 4-tuple containing the integers (x, y, w, h), [whose meanings can be seen here](https://wiki.libsdl.org/SDL_Rect).
 In turn, each integer uses a custom encoding.

+### Performance

+In a modern i5, the lambda calculus implementation (`-l`) takes a bit more than 20 seconds to start, but has an ok-ish frame rate and is actually playable.